MicrosoftDocs/xamarin-docs/docs/ios/tvos/get-started/index.md

 ms.date: 06/07/2016
 ---

-# Getting Started with Xamarin.tvOS
+# Getting Started with tvOS in Xamarin

 Xamarin.tvOS allows for the creation of native tvOS apps with the flexibility and elegance of the modern C# language, the power of the .NET Base Class Library (BCL), and Visual Studio for Mac or Visual Studio 2015 or 2017 on Windows.